Skip to content

 Waverley: How did the project’s impact grow out of this creative collaboration with the community?

 Suleman: This community of women are the guardians of the sacred grove, right?
 But they are also from what are considered the lowest caste tribes in India.
 And then also as women, they're still very much governed by patriarchal rules within Indian society.
 Over the course of the week, we were able to see the same women have their portraits painted inside an 800-year-old fort, [which was] at some point owned by the Royal Family.
-To have the keepers of the land be painted in the fort was very French Revolution – like taking over the palace.
+To have the keepers of the land be painted in the fort was very French Revolution—like taking over the palace.

 And then there's just nothing more magical to me than this well.
 Because this well has not been seen or touched in decades, right?
 It's an 800-year-old well, in the middle of the sacred grove and surrounded by desert on all sides.
 It was 53 degrees [127 degrees Fahrenheit], and all of the government water supplies had failed them.
 But because we had visited that well recently, it was in public memory, right?
 And so the women went back to the well, they pulled water out.
-So as a result, in a way, of painting this image into a wall, we have now brought water to over 6,000 people, 50,000 cattle and 10 villages at the height of a historic heat wave, which, for me, feels like an act of magic.
+So as a result, in a way, of painting this image into a wall, we have now brought water to over 6,000 people, 50,000 cattle, and 10 villages at the height of a historic heat wave, which, for me, feels like an act of magic.

-This hopefully is now the beginning of a lot of restoration work that will happen in the deserts of Rajasthan and revival of traditional water systems.
+This hopefully is now the beginning of a lot of restoration work that will happen in the deserts of Rajasthan and the revival of traditional water systems.
 In the process of reviving these traditional water systems and painting techniques, what we recognize is that perhaps our ancestors actually had it right.

 Waverley: What inspires you in your work?